 If you would like to conduct additional research, click on the links below to learn more.

 While the laws regarding immigration might seem complicated and insurmountable, they don't need to be.
-You are likely not an immigration expert, but there are immigration lawyers in Illinois who can assist you in understanding the law and how it applies in your situation.
+You're likely not an immigration expert, but there are immigration lawyers in Illinois who can assist you in understanding the law and how it applies in your situation.
 Want to learn more or need immediate help?
 Find an immigration law attorney near you for some peace of mind.